modella/mongo/Readme.md

 # model-mongo

 Mongo plugin for `matthewmueller/model`, based on `component/model`.

-Uses `learnboost/monk` to for a clean mongo driver.
+Uses `learnboost/monk` for a clean mongo driver.

 ## Example